 How to Lead Climb

-Leading means being the first up the rock, trailing the rope, which is held by a belayer on the ground.
+Lead climbing means being the first up the rock, trailing the rope, which is held by a belayer on the ground.
 You ascend a pitch, and at intervals attach the rope to protection (bolts, nuts or cams).
-Learning to lead, especially traditional climbs, is, next to rappelling, the most dangerous stage for a novice climber.
+Learning how to lead, especially traditional climbs, is, next to rappelling, the most dangerous stage for a novice climber.
 Start by getting on sport climbs with fixed bolts.
 Before you begin to lead, you must be proficient in knot tying, rope handling, belaying, and rappelling—and once you transition to doing gear routes, constructing and threading belay and rappel anchors.

 Start in the gym by practicing with a “monkey-tail” a short length of rope tied into your harness as if you are leading.
 But instead of leading, you toprope the climb and practice clipping the monkey-tail through each fixed draw.
 When your monkey game is solid, take your gym’s lead class, then pass the lead test.
 Practice efficient clipping, commands, resting, staying calm, and taking whippers—all of these are much scarier outside.
 Climb routes that have lots of crimps, slopers, sidepulls, and other funky holds—there are relatively few all-jug climbs outside.
 On your first sport and trad leads outside, it’s smart to toprope the route and practice your monkey-tail skills—if it’s a trad route, also rehearse placing the gear.